 Job-specific skills vary based on the position.
 For example, a CPA needs to have auditing skills, teachers need lesson planning skills, architects need CAD (computer-aided design) skills, construction workers need to know how to use a variety of tools, and hair stylists must know hair coloring techniques.

-Employability skills are also skills and traits necessary to succeed in every job.
+- Employability skills are also the skills and traits necessary to succeed in every job.

 In contrast, job-specific skills are skills required for a particular job.
 They might be completely unnecessary for other jobs but are critical for that job.
 For example, being able to operate a power saw is a job-specific skill for a carpenter, but not for many other jobs.